Assistant Professor, PhD

 Kathleen Markham, Ph.D. (she/her)

 Kat joined the lab in the Spring of 2023 as a researcher and is eager to get her hands dirty with soil-borne pathogens!
 She received her Ph.D. in Biochemistry from the University at Buffalo, where she used the mouse model to understand the role of integrin receptors in cell-cell/cell-matrix interactions.
 Her long-standing interest in plant biology led her to join the 2016 class of Frontiers and Techniques in Plant Science at Cold Spring Harbor Laboratory.
 She later pursued her postdoctoral studies at the University of Minnesota, where she sought to understand how the plant circadian clock mediates inter-tissue crosstalk in the Arabidopsis leaf using spatial transcriptomics.
 She is thrilled to be joining the McCaghey Lab in their important work and hopes her work here will impact Minnesota growers.
-Outside of lab, Kat enjoys singing, drawing (badly), and exploring Minnesota with her husband and little one!
+Outside of lab, Kat enjoys singing, drawing (badly), and exploring Minnesota with her husband and little ones!

 Peter Aspholm, BSc, (he/him)